notaryproject/specifications/specs/signing-and-verification-workflow.md

     1. Parse and validate the signature envelope using the detached signature's file extension as the envelope type.
     1. Verify the signature envelope using trust-store and trust-policy as mentioned in [signature evaluation](./trust-store-trust-policy.md#signature-evaluation) section.
     1. If the signature verification fails, exit.
-1. Calculate the blob's size and verify that it matches the size present in `targetArtifact.payload`.
+1. Calculate the blob's size and verify that it matches the size present in `targetArtifact.size`.
 Fail signature verification if there is a mismatch.
-1. If provided by the user, verify blob's media type to the one present in `targetArtifact.payload`.
+1. If provided by the user, verify blob's media type to the one present in `targetArtifact.mediaType`.
 Fail signature verification if there is a mismatch.
-1. Calculate the digest of the blob using the digest algorithm deduced from signing certificate's public key (see [Algorithm Selection](./signature-specification.md#algorithm-selection)) and match it with the digest specified at `targetArtifact.payload.digest`.
+1. Calculate the digest of the blob using the digest algorithm deduced from signing certificate's public key (see [Algorithm Selection](./signature-specification.md#algorithm-selection)) and match it with the digest specified at `targetArtifact.digest`.
 Fail signature verification if there is a mismatch.
-1. If there any user-defined/supplied custom annotations, match them against the ones present in `targetArtifact.payload`.
+1. If there any user-defined/supplied custom annotations, match them against the ones present in `targetArtifact.annotations`.
 If they match, signature verification is considered successful.